Chocolate Almond Milk

 - After almonds have soaked, pour into a colander and rinse very well.

-- Next, add the rinsed almonds to a high powered blender, such as a Vitamix. *Pour in the filtered water, vanilla, dates, cocoa powder and sea salt.
+- Next, add the rinsed almonds to a high powered blender, such as this one. *Pour in the filtered water, vanilla, dates, cocoa powder and sea salt.

 - Blend on high for several minutes.
 Taste and adjust flavor as desired and blend again (if you added more ingredients).